Complete review of Apple's iOS 4 software for iPhone and iPod touch

-iOS 4 (previously iPhone OS 4 or iPhone 4.0) continues Apple's relentless yearly mobile OS update cycle.
+iOS 4 (previously iPhone OS 4.0) continues Apple's relentless yearly mobile OS update cycle.
 If 2007 was the mainstreaming of the multitouch user interface, 2008 all about the App Store, and 2009 was filling in the feature list, then iOS 4 promises to be... well, that's why we're here.

 (And yes, iOS.
 That's the new name Apple has licensed from trademark-holders Cisco to represent the iPhone, iPad, and iPod touch -- and maybe soon the Apple TV and who knows what else -- family.)